talex-touch/talex-touch/apps/docs/docs/plugin-extensions/search-sorting-api.md

 ## Overview

-The Search Sorting API allows plugins to customize how search results are ranked and sorted in TalexTouch.
+The Search Sorting API allows plugins to customize how search results are ranked and sorted in Tuff.
 This powerful extension enables plugins to influence the search experience by adjusting type weights, adding dynamic rules, and creating custom sorting behaviors.

 ## Core Concepts